University of Chester

 The University of Chester is a public university located in Chester, England.
 The university originated as the first purpose-built teacher training college in the UK.
 As a university, it now occupies five campus sites in and around Chester, one in Warrington, and a University Centre in Shrewsbury.
 It offers a range of foundation, undergraduate and postgraduate courses, as well as undertaking academic research.

 The university is a member of AACSB, the Association of Commonwealth Universities, the Cathedrals Group, the North West Universities Association and Universities UK.
-It holds the Silver Award in the Teaching Excellence Framework (TEF).
+It holds an overall Silver Award in the 2023 Teaching Excellence Framework (TEF).

-The University of Chester is the fifth oldest higher education establishment in England, with only the universities of Oxford, Cambridge, Durham and London predating it.
+A 2021 article in Times Higher Education described the University of Chester as being the fifth-oldest higher education establishment in England, with only the universities of Oxford, Cambridge, Durham and London predating it.